torvalds/linux/Documentation/networking/netconsole.rst

 	==============  =================================       ============

-The "enabled" attribute is also used to control whether the parameters of a target can be updated or not -- you can modify the parameters of only disabled targets (i.e. if "enabled" is 0).
+The "enabled" attribute is also used to control whether the parameters of a target can be updated or analt -- you can modify the parameters of only disabled targets (i.e. if "enabled" is 0).

 To update a target's parameters::